Introduction to product bundling

 2. Manufacture the finished product — this consumes component stock and increases your sellable product stock.

-Auto-manufacture is available on the Indie plan and above.
-If you're on the Studio plan, you can still use the bundle structure above — you'll just run each manufacture manually.
+Auto Manufacture From Orders is available on the Indie plan and above.
+If you are on the Studio plan, you can still use the bundle structure above — you will just run each manufacture manually.

 Automating manufactures

-Two auto-manufacture settings work together to handle the full bundle workflow:
+Two settings work together to handle the full bundle workflow automatically:

 Frequently asked questions